andermendz/todo-ent/README.md

    ```
    The application will be available at [http://localhost:5173](http://localhost:5173).

-## Deployment

-The application is split into two parts for deployment:

-### Backend (JSON Server)
-- Deployed on Railway.
-- Uses the same `json-server` as local development.
-- Provides REST API endpoints for todos.

-### Frontend
-- Deployed on Vercel.
-- Automatically connects to the Railway backend.
-- Uses environment variables to manage API URLs.

 ## 📱 Responsive Design

 - **Desktop:** Full functionality with both List and Board views.